 - a Drawing Pin

-- After the eggs have cooled sufficiently, tap them over their entire surface to fully crack the shells.
+- After the eggs have cooled sufficiently, and it is best to leave them in the fridge for a while, tap them over their entire surface to fully crack the shells.
 As the eggs are cold, the egg itself should have shrunk enough to detach itself from the shell membrane and this will help you to avoid damaging the eggs’ surface as you peel them.

 - While you are letting the eggs warm to room temperature, peel and slice three cloves of garlic as finely as you can and pan fry them in a dash of oil till they are golden.

 - This type of egg, that is to say Ajitama, is served with many types of Ramen.

 - If you happen to be making Chashu for Ramen you can use the stewing liquid as the marinade instead of making it from scratch.
 The soya component of the marinade can also be replaced with things like olive tapenade, tea leaves or mashed anchovy.

 - If you want to use a zip-loc bag to marinate the eggs in, make sure the bag is kept in a bowl the entire time.
 When you lift the bag without a bowl, its narrow base can squeeze the eggs and cause ruptures, especially if you are making many eggs at once.

 - The iced water is essential.
 Instant cooling will help ensure that your eggs are cooked to the correct degree each time.
 Besides, slow cooling results in a grey coating on the yolk which we’d like to avoid.